RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * orange = the number of integrable problems that could not be integrated
 * red = the number of problems that timed out after 120 seconds

-<a href="RubiTestResults.pdf">Rubi's integration test results</a> are available as a single pdf file.
+<a href="testResults/RubiTestResults.pdf">Rubi's integration test results</a> are available as a single pdf file.

 Because of its large size, the Mathematica test results are divided in seperate pdf files based on the type of the integrand.

 ## 0 Independent test suites

-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Apostol Problems.pdf">Apostol problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Apostol Problems.pdf">Apostol problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Bondarenko Problems.pdf">Bondarenko problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Bondarenko Problems.pdf">Bondarenko problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Bronstein Problems.pdf">Bronstein problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Bronstein Problems.pdf">Bronstein problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Charlwood Problems.pdf">Charlwood problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Charlwood Problems.pdf">Charlwood problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Hearn Problems.pdf">Hearn problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Hearn Problems.pdf">Hearn problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Hebisch Problems.pdf">Hebisch problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Hebisch Problems.pdf">Hebisch problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Jeffrey Problems.pdf">Jeffrey problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Jeffrey Problems.pdf">Jeffrey problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Moses Problems.pdf">Moses problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Moses Problems.pdf">Moses problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Stewart Problems.pdf">Stewart problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Stewart Problems.pdf">Stewart problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Timofeev Problems.pdf">Timofeev problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Timofeev Problems.pdf">Timofeev problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Welz Problems.pdf">Welz problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Welz Problems.pdf">Welz problems</a>
-* <a href="MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Wester Problems.pdf">Wester problems</a>
+* <a href="testResults/MathematicaTestResults/0 Independent test suites/Mathematica 11.3 Integration Test Results for Wester Problems.pdf">Wester problems</a>

 ## 1 Algebraic functions

+(Under construction)